GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 We assume the identiy running the following steps has the following role:
  - `resourcemanager.projectCreator` in case a new project will be created.
- - `owner` on the project in case you use an exiting project.
+ - `owner` on the project in case you use an existing project.

 Run Terraform init: